coreruleset/documentation/content/development/regex_assembly.md

 Lines starting with a single quote `'` are treated as literals and will not be escaped.

 The special token `@` will be replaced with an optional "word ending" regular expression.
 This can be used in the context of a shell to reduce the number of false positives for a word by requiring a subsequent token to be present.
-For example: `diff@`.
+For example: `python@`.

 `@` will match:
 - `python<<<'print("hello")'`